 In 2006, researchers discovered something amazing inside one of the vaults inside the pillars of the Brooklyn Bridge.

 Instead of wine, it was huge stocks of supplies that would allow New York citizens to survive in case there was a nuclear attack that decimated the city.

 In other words, they stumbled upon a totally forgotten reminder of how dangerous the cold war really was, and how close a nuclear attack was perceived to be.

 15. What color is the Brooklyn Bridge?

-In 2010, it was decided that the Brooklyn Bridge needed new tan and plans for repainting the bridge were made.
+In 2010, it was decided that the Brooklyn Bridge needed a new tan, and plans for repainting the bridge were made.

 One slight problem though: Nobody knew exactly what the original color of the bridge exactly was.

 - It was a buff color, renamed as the “Brooklyn Bridge Tan” for the modernization.

 - Historical evidence pointed towards “Rawlins red,” which refers to the iron-oxide derived from the mountain town of southern Wyoming.